tthompson082/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a component library built by the team at Facebook.
+It tries to solve the problem of DOM manipulation.
+Manipulating the DOM can be taxing on the performance of pages as they load, and this problem becomes worse with constantly changing data.
+React JS solves this by using the virtual DOM.
+This allows for much better performance versus traditional DOM manipulation.

 - [ ] What does it mean to _think_ in react?

+Thinking in React is thinking in components.
+React is a component library, and as such building an app with React starts by breaking down every part of the app into its components.
+These components are then built and assembled to build out the app.

 - [ ] Describe state.

+State is essentially data.
+It is data that is stored by the app.
+This data can be passed around inside the app by using props.
+State is technically mutable, but it is treated as though it is immutable and never directly changed.

 - [ ] Describe props.

+Props are data that is being passed between components in the app.
+Props are read only so the data they contain cannot be directly changed by them.

 ## Project Set Up